route/oracle/README.md

 installed, as I won't go into installation details here.

 At this point, you'll have set [Oracle account](https://signup.cloud.oracle.com/?language=en&sourceType=:ow:o:p:feb:0916FreePageBannerButton&intcmp=:ow:o:p:feb:0916FreePageBannerButton), and it's time to create API keys.
-Go to your `Profile` ➞ `API keys` and click `Add API Key`.
+Go to your "Profile" ➞ "API keys" and click "Add API Key".
 Copy what you are given and download pem key to `~/.oci` folder.

 Run commands below: